traefik/traefik/docs/content/middlewares/replacepathregex.md

 The ReplacePathRegex middleware will:

-- replace the matching path by the specified one.
+- replace the matching path with the specified one.
 - store the original path in a `X-Replaced-Path` header.

+!!! tip

+    Regular expressions and replacements can be tested using online tools such as [Go Playground](https://play.golang.org/p/mWU9p-wk2ru) or [Regex101](https://regex101.com/r/58sIgx/2).

 ### `regex`

 The `regex` option is the regular expression to match and capture the path from the request URL.

+### `replacement`

+The `replacement` option defines the replacement path format, which can include captured variables.

 !!! warning

     Care should be taken when defining replacement expand variables: `$1x` is equivalent to `${1x}`, not `${1}x` (see [Regexp.Expand](https://golang.org/pkg/regexp/#Regexp.Expand)), so use `${1}` syntax.

-!!! tip

-    Regular expressions and replacements can be tested using online tools such as [Go Playground](https://play.golang.org/p/mWU9p-wk2ru) or the [Regex101](https://regex101.com/r/58sIgx/2).

-### `replacement`

-The `replacement` option defines how to modify the path to have the new target path.